Imam's killing in China may be aimed at making Muslim Uighurs choose sides

 "We must put southern Xinjiang as the highest priority in anti-terrorism and stability maintenance duties," Zhang said in an article in party journal Qiushi released on Friday.

-But so far, experts say, there is no indication that Beijing is addressing the issues of religious freedom, that, coupled with economic marginalization of Uighurs and the influx of Han laborers, has contributed to the region's volatility.
+But so far, experts say, there is no indication that Beijing is addressing the issues of religious freedom, that, coupled with economic marginalisation of Uighurs and the influx of Han labourers, has contributed to the region's volatility.

 The response to Tahir's murder, Szadziewski said, probably would be even greater scrutiny of religious practices.

-"Misunderstandings and insensitive behavior on the part of state security can easily develop into incidents that perpetuate the cycle of violence."
+"Misunderstandings and insensitive behaviour on the part of state security can easily develop into incidents that perpetuate the cycle of violence."

 (Editing by Ron Popeski)